 The mobile broadband enabled iPad Mini has an integrated SIM card slot which means you don't need any additional hardware to get online.
 If you're buying an iPad new on a contract or PAYG deal it will come with a compatible SIM, otherwise you'll need to pick up a SIM separately.
 The iPad Mini uses the newer 'Nano SIM' format, while other models accept a different size.
 See the table below for SIM card compatibility between the various iPads.

 |iPad (Wi-Fi + 3G)||•|

 |iPad with Retina Display / iPad 4 (Wi-Fi + 3G/4G)||•|

 iPad Mini deals and prices

-As of 2013, the Mini was priced from £269 (16GB) at the official online Apple store.
-Due to small profit margins, you'll struggle to find it much cheaper in other stores - although prices just under £250 delivered are out there if you shop around.
+As of 2014 the Mini was priced from £249 (16GB) at the official online Apple store.
+Due to small profit margins, you'll struggle to find it much cheaper in other stores, but special offers do sometimes come up for a small saving.

-The introduction of the iPad Mini 2 has not improved prices.
-The first iPad Mini continues to be available at the same prices, while the iPad Mini 2 starts at £319.
+The introduction of the iPad Mini 2 has not changed much.
+The first iPad Mini continues to be available at the same price, while the iPad Mini 2 starts at £319.

 This might not sound great, but it really depends on your circumstances.
-If you don't have a few hundred pounds burning a hole in your pocket, but do have a steady income and know a Mini is going to be great for your needs for a couple of years, this is a great way to get your hardware up front.
+If you don't have a few hundred pounds burning a hole in your pocket, but do have a steady income and know a Mini is going to fulfill your needs for a couple of years, this is a great way to get your hardware up front.